Cap-Saint-Ignace: Geography

+Demographics

 Motto and emblems

 The town's motto, Mets le cap sur la vaillance, translates as "Vigilance is your bearing" and provides the people of Cap-Saint-Ignace with the popular nickname of "les Vaillants".

 Named after its protector, Saint Ignatius of Loyola, the town's emblems are the native blue flax and the eastern bluebird.
 The blue flax, native to the countryside, is attributed many qualities both as clothing linen and for its medicinal properties.
 The eastern bluebird frequents the local orchards, farms, hedgerows and rock dikes in the area and is renowned for its songbird qualities.

 Local attractions

 The Petit-Cap ("Little Cape") and the ancient government pier are amongst the local attractions (parking on-site but foot-access only).
 The area is dotted with trails, observations posts and rest areas with interpretive panels on the local fauna, flora and the areas' rich and colourful history.
 The fall migration of snow geese, amongst other species, is most spectacular.

 For cyclists, the chemin des Pionniers Ouest provides countless hours of scenic riding.
 Locally, there are four main cycle circuits: Route Verte or Green circuit follows the River through the Town; the Route des pommes or Apple circuit (11 km) takes cyclists by the orchards; the Campagnard or Country trek (21 km) brings cyclists through the local maple sugar and produce areas; and the Seigneurial trek (14.7 km) takes cyclists to and near the historical landmarks.
 Many of these are natural and preserved sites, pleasant to view and enjoy, but travellers are requested to respect private property.
 Cycling circuits include rest areas and places where travellers can purchase meals, snacks, refreshments and souvenirs.

 There are many events throughout the year in Cap-Saint-Ignace.
 Not the least is the Feast of the Saint-Hubert (1–3 Sep) held in honour of the Saint and patron of hunters, complete with a procession and solemn mass to the sound of French horns accompanying the great organ pipes, meal, clay pigeon shoot, equestrian demonstrations and other activities related to the hunt.